1824- Pr Administrative Analyst

 ● Integrate existing data systems to avoid duplicate data entry and allow seamless outcome reporting;

 ● Oversee development of a new data warehouse and the reporting tools/environment built on the data warehouse; this includes working closely with an existing vendor to establish OEWD data quality rules and the documentation of decisions;

 ● Maintain data catalogues, relationship diagrams and other data artifacts, effective metadata, and clearly defined definitions of metrics and ownership;

 Staff and Grantee Support

 ● Document data protocols in the form of user-centric electronic manual that includes case studies and helps end users understand how to collect and report information;

 ● Support OEWD staff and grantees by conducting training sessions and through the daily use of data systems, and ensure adherence to compliance standards.

 Best Practices and Collaborations

-● Convene and manage local, regional and national working data groups dedicated to understanding the changing needs of San Francisco’s workforce and developing data policies;
+● Convene and manage local and regional working data groups dedicated to understanding the changing needs of San Francisco’s workforce and developing data policies;

 ● Foster and lead relationships with other local and state agencies on ensuring efficiencies and effective workforce data collection and policies.